-Definitions of Unmet Transit Need and Reasonable to meet transit needs were originally developed by the SSTAC and Hearing Board and adopted by Metro Board Resolution in May, 1997 as follows:
+Definitions of Unmet Transit Need and Reasonable to Meet Transit Need were originally developed by the SSTAC and Hearing Board and adopted by Board Resolution in May 1997 as follows:

-- Unmet Transit Need- any transportation need, identified through the public hearing process, that could be met through the implementation or improvement of transit or paratransit services. - Reasonable to Meet Transit Need any unmet transit need that can be met, in whole or in part, through the allocation of additional transit revenue and be operated in a costefficient and service-effective manner, without negatively impacting existing public and private transit options.
+- Unmet Transit Need- any transportation need, identified through the public hearing process, which could be met through the implementation or improvement of transit or paratransit services. - Reasonable to Meet Transit Need any unmet transit need that can be met, in whole or in part, through the allocation of additional transit revenue and be operated in a cost-efficient and service-effective manner, without negatively impacting existing public and private transit options.

 Based on discussions with and recommendations from Caltrans Headquarters' staff, these definitions have been adopted on an ongoing basis by the resolution.
-The Metro Board did approve the definitions of unmet transit need and reasonable to meet transit need at its meetings June 25, 1998 and June 24, 1999.
+The Board did reapprove the definitions of unmet transit need and reasonable to meet transit need at its June 25, 1998 and June 24, 1999 meetings.

-These definitions will continue to be used each year until further action by the Metro Board.
+These definitions will continue to be used each year unless amended by the Board.